Slicer/Slicer/Docs/user_guide/modules/segmentstatistics.md

 Labelmap statistics are calculated using the binary labelmap representation of the segment.

 - Voxel count: the number of voxels in the segment
-- Volume mm\ :sup:`3`: the volume of the segment in mm\ :sup:`3`
+- Volume mm3 the volume of the segment in mm3
-- Volume cm\ :sup:`3`: the volume of the segment in cm\ :sup:`3`
+- Volume cm3 the volume of the segment in cm3
 - Centroid: the center of mass of the segment in RAS coordinates
 - Feret diameter: the diameter of a sphere that can encompass the entire segment
-- Surface area mm\ :sup:`2`: the volume of the segment in mm\ :sup:`2`
+- Surface area mm2: the volume of the segment in mm2
 - Roundness: the roundness of the segment.
-Calculated from ratio of the area of the sphere calculated from the feret diameter by the actual area.
-Value of 1 represents a spherical structure. (http://hdl.handle.net/1926/584)
+Calculated from ratio of the area of the sphere calculated from the Feret diameter by the actual area.
+Value of 1 represents a spherical structure.
+See detailed definition [here](http://hdl.handle.net/1926/584).
 - Flatness: the flatness of the segment.
 Calculated from square root of the ratio of the second smallest principal moment by the smallest.
-Value of 0 represents a flat structure. (http://hdl.handle.net/1926/584)
+Value of 0 represents a flat structure.
+See detailed definition [here](http://hdl.handle.net/1926/584).
 - Elongation: the elongation of the segment.
-Calculated from square root of the ratio of the second largest principal moment by the second smallest. (http://hdl.handle.net/1926/584)
+Calculated from square root of the ratio of the second largest principal moment by the second smallest.
+See detailed definition [here](http://hdl.handle.net/1926/584).
 - Principal moments: the principal moments of inertia for each axes of the segment
 - Principal axes: the principal axes of rotation of the segment
 - Oriented bounding box: the non-axis aligned bounding box that encompasses the segment